LearnWeb3DAO/Senior-Track/L15-Building-MEV-Bot.md

 ![](https://i.imgur.com/l5H9Whh.png)

-Now copy the `HTTP Provider` url and paste it inplace of `QUICKNODE_RPC_URL` and copy `WSS Provider` and paste it in place of `QUICKNODE_WS_URL`.
+Now copy the `HTTP Provider` url and paste it in place of `QUICKNODE_RPC_URL` and copy `WSS Provider` and paste it in place of `QUICKNODE_WS_URL`.

-Replace `YOUR-PRIVATE-KEY` with the private key of an account in which you have Goerli Ether, to get some Goerli ether try out [this faucet](https://goerlifaucet.com/)
+Replace `YOUR-PRIVATE-KEY` with the private key of an account in which you have Goerli Ether/Sepolia Ether.
+To get some Goerli ether try out [this faucet](https://goerlifaucet.com/).
+To get some Sepolia ether try out [this faucet](https://sepoliafaucet.com/).

 Now it's time to write some code that will help us interact with Flashbots.